 Point ValuationAs always, point values are personal metrics.
 For example, some guests may only prefer to stay in Select Service properties like Fairfield Inn that usually charge $100/nt or less and the charge per night when spending points is between 5,000-15,000 points.
 They will achieve one value.
 Those that prefer only to spend their Bonvoy points at extremely high-end properties may find a better value for their points but it requires far more of them to complete a stay.
 Based on Suites and Lobbies analysis of the current cost of points per stay vs. the cost in cash for the same stay, Marriott Bonvoy points are worth about 0.45¢ each.
 If a hotel charges 10,000 points/night for the stay or $78, the points are the better method of payment as those points would normally only yield a value of $45.
 However, if a stay costs 70,000 for a $200/nt room, the cash price is a better use of points as the value of 70,000 points is $315.

 Earning vs. Burning PointsIt’s very important that members of any loyalty program closely watch both how they earn and burn their points.
 Standard earning rates are 10 points per $1 spent (excluding taxes and fees) at most Marriott properties.
 The exclusions to this list are Element, Residence Inn, and Townesuites whereby guests earn half as many (5 points per dollar).
 Elite status increases earnings relative to the tier, climbing all the way to 20 points per dollar.
 If a guest completes a weeklong stay in Beijing for $1,400 (just the room rate, no taxes, and fees included) they will accrue 14,000 points before any bonuses or $63 worth of points.
 However, if the guest earns the top rate (20 points per dollar) and participates in a 2,000 point bonus per stay promotion, the guest would earn 30,000 points or $135 value – a roughly 9% return on their spend.
+That can add up to big savings on future trips.
+Please also keep in mind that Marriott Bonvoy utilizes a peak/standard/off-peak redemption chart.
+The redemption chart below will display the range of those awards.

 Cash Plus PointsTo give Bonvoy members more flexibility to use their points, the program also allows for point redemptions to be combined with cash.
 This allows members to conserve their points by offsetting half the cost per night with cash.
 A word of caution when booking with points and cash.
 Some redemptions for premium awards may be a combination of cash and points but at a severe cost.
 In the below example you’ll see that points and cash redemptions for this stay actually cost more than a standard room for cash without spending any points.
 How can this be?
 The property has only made suites available for award redemptions, so standard rooms are available for cash while only premium rooms can be used with cash and points.
 It’s within the program’s rules, but it’s intentionally tricky.